MorningLightMountain713/FluxVault/README.md

 There is an example of how to do this in the examples/compose/demo directory

 * Note, when the keeper starts, it will create a certificate authority directory in your current directory, `ca`.
-This has all the certificates for you agents.
-When these are transferred to your agent, they are help in memory.
-If you would like to store these so you can use them for authentication for applications (eg mongo SSL) that is entirely possible.
+This has all the certificates for your agents.
+When these are transferred to your agent, they are held in memory.
+If you would like to store these so you can use them for authentication for applications (eg mongo SSL),that is entirely possible.

+### Plugins

+You are able to write your own plugins and extend the functionality of both the agent and the keeper.
+The great thing about this is you can run a standard agent, and upgrade the agent to use a plugin on the fly from the keeper.

+See the full_app_demo in the examples folder for a full example

+There are decorators to pass in a context for the keeper, or storage to pass between agent methods.
+You can also managed the connection manually, or use a decorator to connect / disconnect to the agent.

 ## Development